vryzhov/COSC416-2024/lab6/README.md

 ### Option 1.4.4.
 Diana's preferred genres

-Finally, restrict recommendations even more by only choosing movies from genres that with Diana's average rating higher than her global average rating.
-To make it more interesting, I added the list of genres that contributed to the selection of each movie for recommendations.
-This list is informative and also can be used for weighing the recommendations - the higher number of genres a movie has, the more likely Diana will watch it.
+Finally, restrict recommendations even more by only choosing movies from genres with Diana's average rating higher than her global average rating.
+To make it more interesting, I added the list of genres that contributed to the selection of these movies for recommendations.
+This data is informative and also can be used for weighing recommendations - a higher number of genres the movie has, the more likely Diana will watch it (hm... probably... may be not).

 ```sql